 Maternity leave is available for eligible employees to take up to 52 weeks leave in connection to a birth.
 The earliest that leave can be taken is 11 weeks before the expected week of childbirth (unless the baby is born earlier).
 Employees must take at least two weeks maternity leave after the birth, but can choose to return to work before the full 52 weeks leave should they wish to do so.

-You may wish to read the following guidance and familiarise yourself with the maternity policy and the guidance for the pregnant employee to understand the rights and entitlements of the pregnant employee and what you need to do as their manager.
+You may wish to familiarise yourself with the maternity policy and the guidance for the pregnant employee to understand the rights and entitlements of the pregnant employee and what you need to do as their manager.
 Your HR Advisor will be happy to discuss what you need to consider and answer any queries you may have.

 Before the employee’s maternity leave begins

 When a member of staff confirms they are pregnant

 When a member of staff notifies you of their pregnancy, it's important you meet with them as soon as is practical, so you can congratulate them on their exciting news and discuss with them how to communicate their pregnancy more widely.